elucidator8918/CoPilot_Hackathon_Weather_CLI/README.md

 # Weather CLI Tool

+Team Leader - Siddhant Dutta

-This is a command-line tool that provides current weather information for a given location using the OpenWeatherMap API made using GitHub Copilot.
+This is a command-line tool made by Team Licht Den Code that provides current weather information for a given location using the OpenWeatherMap API made using GitHub Copilot.
 It allows you to retrieve various weather data such as temperature, humidity, forecast, rainfall, and daylight hours.

 ## Prerequisites